-As defined within a memorandum of understanding between the Austrian authorities and the Council of Europe, the Austrian host authorities invest approximately $\leq 400,000$ each year in the ECML, in addition to its contribution to the ECML budget as a party to the Partial Agreement.
+As defined within a memorandum of understanding between the Austrian authorities and the Council of Europe, the Austrian host authorities invest approximately €400,000 each year in the ECML, in addition to the obligatory contribution to the ECML budget.
 This sum is managed by the Austrian Association and largely covers the Centre's costs related to the seat in Graz and the associated running costs, i.e. the rental of the premises and its infrastructure.
 The other member states of the Enlarged Partial Agreement benefit through this financing as their contributions to the budget of the Centre are directly invested into the ECML programme and assure its functioning through staffing.

-Summary of 2012
+2. Summary of 2012

-The ECML's new programme, Learning through languages: Promoting inclusive, plurilingual and intercultural education (2012 - 2015), reflecting both the Centre's mission and the current key concerns of its member states and partners in the area of language education, was launched in January.
+The ECML's new programme, Learning through languages: Promoting inclusive, plurilingual and intercultural education (2012-2015),reflecting both the Centre's mission and the current key concerns of its member states and partners in the area of language education, was launched in January.